porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/spacing/spacing.code.md

 ---

 ### Usage
-Responsive spacings can be used to achieve different spacings on predefined major viewport sizes, e.g. to equalize overall whitespace between elements.
+Responsive spacings can be used to achieve different spacings on predefined major viewport sizes, e.g. to equalize overall white space between elements.
 They can be used as a CSS utility class on the element itself.

 **Given values are:**